TheAlgorithms/Algorithms-Explanation/README.md

 - [Hebrew](./he)
 - [Indonesian](./id)

-To add a new language, create a new folder using 2 character `ISO 639-1` Code of that language.
+To add a new language, create a new folder using 2 character `ISO 639-1` code of that language.
 For example use `hi` for `Hindi` explanations.